phnmnl/container-ramid/README.md

 - https://github.com/seliv55/RaMID-docker

-## Installation
+## Installation as Docker image

-- 1) Docker image.
-To create the Docker container: i) go to the directory where the dockerfile is;
+- go to the directory where the dockerfile is.
-              ii) create container from dockerfile:
+- create container from dockerfile:
 ''' sudo docker build -t ramid:0.1 .  '''

 ## Usage Instructions